philou/complexity-assert/README.md

 * O(?lnx) : use exp, then a search for the coefficient (aka polynomial)
 * O(xlnx) : there is no well known inverse for that, we can compute it numericaly though
 * O(x?) : do some kind of dichotomy or search to find the most probable model
+* Estimate how much the assert is deterministic
 * ...

 As I said, this is still experimental !
 Any help is welcome !